python-control/python-control/doc/releases/template.rst

 * Other calling patterns that will not be supported in the future.

-The listed items are slated to be removed in future releases (usually the next major or minor version update.
+The listed items are slated to be removed in future releases (usually the next major or minor version update).

 Removals